JetBrains/lincheck/README.md

 In the [src](./src) directory, you can find implementation of the data structures from the academic literature, in which Lincheck has discovered previously unknown bugs.

 The [test](./test) directory contains the main part of this artifact — the tests listed in Table 2 in the paper.
+See how easy it is to write concurrent tests with Lincheck!

 ## How to run the tests